 If the water heater tank itself is leaking, you will have to replace the entire unit.
 Over time, sediment builds up in the water heater tank.
 If you do not regularly flush your water heater, this sediment can cause the tank to erode from the inside out.
 The only solution for this problem is to fully replace the hot water heater.

 Roto-Rooter provides 24-hour emergency water heater service, so you will have hot water again as quickly as possible.
-When you rely on Roto-Rooter, you can expect professional service from a skilled, licensed and fully insured plumber.
+When you rely on Roto-Rooter, you can expect professional service from a skilled plumber.